This study guide reveals the name of Yahweh in the New Testament. It also includes key highlights regarding “the Lord” from previous posts.

 The Messiah’s true eternal name is found in John 1:23, where it is written: “I am the voice of one crying in the wilderness: Make straight the way of Yahweh, as said the prophet, Isaiah.”

-John the Baptist announced the arrival of Yahweh, who manifest himself in the flesh; he did not say prepare the way for the Lord.
+John the Baptist announced the arrival of Yahweh, who manifested himself in the flesh; he did not say, “Prepare the way for the Lord.”

 Messiah is the image of the invisible God whose name is Yahweh (Colossians 1:15, Isaiah 42:8).